Skip to content

 Rescheduling

-Once you sign up, you'll get your test dates.
-Make sure to note them down on your calendar and show up for the test!
-If you miss your test date, you'll need to go back to the Pearson website or HiSET to pick a new date and pay a fee to reschedule.
-Access the Pearson website or HiSET website for more information.
+Once you sign up, you'll receive your test dates.
+Make sure to note them on your calendar and show up for the test!
+If you miss your test date, you must return to the Pearson or HiSET website to pick a new date and pay a fee to reschedule.
+Access the Pearson or HiSET websites for more information.

 Retesting